Azure-Samples/graphrag-accelerator/frontend/README.md

 | WEB_APP              | No       | myresourcegroup-playground             | The name of the Azure Web App.
 Defaults to the resource group name with `playground` appended. |
 | WEB_APP_IDENTITY     | No       | myresourcegroup-playground-identity    | The name of the managed identity for the Azure Web App.
 Defaults to the web app name with `identity` appended. |

-Save the `frontend_deploy.parameters.json` file after populating the values.
-If you would like the webapp to automatically connect to the GraphRAG backend API, create and populate a `.env` file described in step 2, otherwise the webapp will ask for login credentials.
+Save the `frontend/frontend_deploy.parameters.json` file after populating the values.
+If you would like the webapp to automatically connect to the solution accelerator backend API, create and populate a `.env` file described in step 2, otherwise the webapp will ask for login credentials to the APIM service that was deployed as part of the backend API.

 ### 3. Run the deploy script

-Prerequisite : Please install az-cli version >=2.61.0 To deploy the frontend application, follow these steps:
+Prerequisite : Please install az-cli version >=2.61.0 To deploy the frontend application:

-1. Open a terminal and navigate to the root directory of the `frontend` application.
+1. Open a terminal and navigate to the `<graphrag_repo>/frontend` directory.
-2. Run the deploy script by executing the following command:
+2. Run the deploy script:

 ```
 # cd to graphrag-accelerator/frontend directory
 > bash deploy.sh -p frontend_deploy.parameters.json
 ```

-First visit to the frontend frontend web app URL (https://PLACEHOLDER.azurewebsites.net) will take a few seconds to load, this is expected behaviour.
+One the frontend application has been deployed, please take note of the URL that is displayed at the end of the script.
+It will have the form `(https://PLACEHOLDER.azurewebsites.net)`.
+The Web App service will take 2-3 minutes initially to load the first time.
+This is expected behavior.